A vibrant country

 I arrived in Cambodia weeks ago with Terzani’s words and testimonies firmly etched in my mind.
 And the opposite would have been unthinkable: I had simply ‘done my schoolwork’.
 What I had not thought to do (and did not do) was to seek out Terzani’s Cambodia, the roads he travelled, his point of view and his storytelling.
 A little over 40 years after the first chapters of Ghosts – Dispatches from Cambodia would have been a pointless and – between us – silly job.

-It was clear from the start that Cambodia 2019, for DooG Reporter and for those who wanted to come with me on this journey, meant immersing themselves in the discovery of a country light years away from what is reported in many travel blogs or advertisements for backpackers looking for cheap adventures (or girls, in many cases).
+It was clear from the outset that Cambodia 2019, for DooG Reporter and those who wanted to come with me on this journey, meant immersing themselves in the discovery of a country light years away from what is reported in the many travel blogs or ads for backpackers looking for cheap adventures (or girls, in many cases).

-With Terzani’s words in my mind and free to take in what was happening along the way, pursuing the goal I had set for myself: to reach the wilds of Kampuchea – the Mondulkiri, the only real weight of this journey was the grams of the camera.
+With Terzani’s words in my mind and free to take in what was happening along the way, pursuing the goal I had set for myself: to reach the wild part of Kampuchea-the Mondulkiri, the only real weight of this trip was the grams of the camera.

 Bus driver at Kampong Cham, Cambogia